taltechnlp/est-asr-pipeline/README.md

     nextflow run transcribe.nf --in /path/to/some_audiofile.mp3

-The first invocation might take some time, because the required Docker container containing all the needed models and libraries is automatically pulled from the remote registry.
+If you didn't pull the Docker image before, then the first invocation might take some time, because the required Docker image containing all the needed models and libraries is automatically pulled from the remote registry.

 A successful invocation will result with something like this: